Why ISO 42001 matters

 Integration with existing compliance

-EfficiencyBuilt on the same Annex SL structure as ISO 27001 and ISO 9001.
-Organizations with existing ISO certifications can leverage much of their groundwork — creating a streamlined, unified compliance program instead of building from scratch.
+EfficiencyBuilt on the same Harmonized Structure (formerly Annex SL) as ISO 27001 and ISO 9001.
+Organizations with existing ISO certifications can leverage much of their groundwork — creating a streamlined, unified compliance program instead of building from scratch.[3]

 Global market access